 But the hypothesis that makes the most sense to me has to do with eye dominance.
 Most horses become left-eye dominant as they mature, meaning they prefer to see things predominantly through their left eye.
 This requires a slight tweak in their atlas vertebra (at the base of the skull) to tip the head fractionally to the right, bringing the left eye more into play.

 That's balanced by a slight "S" shape to the neck, followed by other offsetting corrections in their shoulders, ribcage, and hips, all of which wind up making them stiffer to the left.

 Sounds plausible, but who knows?
 Ultimately, it doesn't matter why horses tend to be this way; what does matter is that we do our best to get them "evened up."

-Sandy Collier is the author of Reining Essentials: How to Excel In Western's Hottest Sport, from which this article was adapted.
+Sandy Collier is the author of Reining Essential: How to Excel in Western's Hottest Sport, from which this article was adapted.
 The California trainer is the only woman to have won the open division of the World Championship Snaffle Bit Futurity; she's also an AQHA World Show champion (in junior working cow horse).